About Camilla Sage

 So the negotiation continues.

-Tired of feeling as though this one area of life refuses to settle.
+Tired of thinking about food, tired of starting over and tired of feeling as though this one area of life refuses to settle.

 Why this work is different

-My background is in clinical nutrition, psychology, emotional and binge eating, and somatic bodywork.
+My background is in clinical nutrition, psychology, binge and emotional eating, and somatic bodywork.
 Over time I have come to see how deeply physiology, emotional experience, and eating behavior are intertwined.

 Because of that, this work is not a quick fix.
-It is a steady process of helping the nervous system reorganize toward safety so that eating patterns can change from a more stable foundation.
+It is a steady process of helping the nervous system settle into greater safety, so that eating patterns can change from a more stable foundation.

 Another woman shared this after our work together